 Table of Contents:

 I love Health Savings Accounts (HSAs).
 There is really no reason not to love the HSA.
 In the last few posts we have been asking the question “where should I allocate my monthly savings?”
 This question is best answered in sequence by starting with the most important items such as paying down high interest debt, establishing an adequate emergency fund, and fully funding an HSA.
 Think of a physical building.
 No matter how beautiful and grand the building is, if the foundation is not strong a storm or earthquake will bring it crumbling down.
 These initial steps are about establishing a strong foundation so that an unexpected future event will not crumble your entire personal finance building.
-As more monthly savings become available and a firm foundation is established, we will begin to discuss 401(k)s, IRAs, 529 plans, and last (and least) plain ole taxable brokerage accounts.
+As your savings capacity grows and a firm foundation is established, we will begin to discuss 401(k)s, IRAs, 529 plans, and last (and least) plain ole taxable brokerage accounts.
 It looks something like this.

 - Initial Emergency Fund and Debt Payoff Planning

 - Fully Funded Emergency Fund

 - Health Savings Account